mnot/I-D/http-proxy-problem/draft.md

 Currently, HTTP has poor facilities for doing so.
-The proxy authentication mechanism is extremely limited, and while there are a few status codes that are define as being from a proxy rather than the origin, they do not cover all necessary situations.
+The proxy authentication mechanism is extremely limited, and while there are a few status codes that are defined as being from a proxy rather than the origin, they do not cover all necessary situations.

-The Warning header field was designed as a very limited form of communication between proxies and end users, but it has not been widely adopted, nor exposed by User Agents.
+The Warning header field ({{RFC7234}}, Section 5.5) was designed as a very limited form of communication between proxies and end users, but it has not been widely adopted, nor exposed by User Agents.

 Importantly, proxies also need a limited communication channel when TLS is in use, for similar purposes.